Learn about an occupation

 Workforce Development Councils - maintenance of the OID list:

-Please send any updates and/or feedback you have for the Occupations in Demand list to Robert Haglund (LMPA) who will update the list for you.
+Please send any updates and/or feedback you have for the Occupations in Demand list to the Labor Market Information Desk.
+We will update the list for you.